wesleystucker/SHPointPower/README.md

 Please refer to the function documentation within each script for detailed information on input parameters and outputs.

-## Examples

-Example usage and sample datasets can be found in the `examples` directory.

 ## License

 Feel free to use and modify the scripts according to your needs.